-A guide to help you decide if pet sitting and dog walking certifications are right for your business
+A guide to help you decide if pet sitting and dog walking certifications are right for your business - Updated for 2022!

 Here at Time To Pet, we often get asked about the various pet sitting certifications available to both pet sitters and dog walkers.
 Most commonly, pet care professionals ask, “Do I need to be certified to be a pet sitter?”
 This question is usually followed closely by, “How do I get certified?”
 This blog post will help you answer those questions and help you decide if becoming a certified pet sitter or dog walker is right for you.
 We'll also go over the different types of certifications that are available to professional pet care providers.